-A common method for relinquishing ownership of chametz is to sell it, typically through an agent (a rabbi), to a gentile.
-The chametzremains in the house, in a closed-off area (e.g. a closet) that has been rented to its new owner.
-After Pesach the rental period ends, and the agent purchases the chametz back on behalf of the original owner.
+A common method of relinquishing ownership of chametz is to sell it, typically through an agent (a rabbi) to a gentile.
+The chametz remains in the house, in a closed-off area (e.g. a closet) that has been rented to its new owner.
+After Pesach the rental period ends and the agent purchases the chametz back on behalf of the original owner.

 This option is time-honored and halachically acceptable.
-Some, however, do not want to rely on such a sale for chametz that, on a Torah level, a person is required to remove from their possession.
+Some, however, do not want to rely on such a sale for chametz that, on a Torah level, we are required to remove from our possession.